Imangali Tasmagambetov: Defense and Deputy Minister (2014–2017)

 From 22 October 2014 to 12 September 2016, Tasmagambetov served as a Minister of Defense under Massimov.
 The following day on 13 September, he was appointed as a Deputy Prime Minister again in Sagintayev's cabinet.

 Ambassador of Kazakhstan to Russia (2017–2019)

 On 3 February 2017, Tasmagambetov became an Ambassador of Kazakhstan to Russia to where he presented his credentials to Russian President Vladimir Putin on 16 March 2017.

 His sudden appointment to the position led to suspicions that Nazarbayev felt politically threatened by his ally, as the move rendered Tasmagambetov constitutionally prohibited from running for President.

 He served in the role until 18 December 2019, when by the decree of President Kassym-Jomart Tokayev, Tasmagambetov was removed from his post, dismissed from public service and sent to a retirement pension.

-Secretary General of CSTO (2023–)
+Secretary General of CSTO (2023–present)

-On 1 January 2023, Imangali Tasmagambetov started his term as the Secretary General of CSTO, replacing Belarussian Stanislav Zas and making him the first Kazakhstani person to hold the title.
+On 1 January 2023, Tasmagambetov assumed office as Secretary General of the CSTO, following his unanimous appointment by the CSTO Collective Security Council on 23 November 2022, replacing Belarusian Stanislav Zas and making him the first Kazakhstani person to hold the title.

+During his tenure, Tasmagambetov has prioritized strengthening the CSTO's military potential and enhancing the organization's crisis response capabilities.
+In 2023, his leadership focused on improving decision-making procedures for the deployment of collective security forces and updating the legal frameworks governing military cooperation.

+In 2024, coinciding with Kazakhstan's chairmanship of the CSTO, Tasmagambetov outlined a set of key objectives: implementing decisions adopted at the November 2023 CSTO summit, bolstering the organization's rapid response mechanisms—particularly in light of the experience from the January 2022 unrest in Kazakhstan—and deepening partnerships with international organizations such as the United Nations, the CIS, and the Shanghai Cooperation Organisation.